 We may also request your consent to sign you up to our e-newsletter when you enter a competition.
 If you chose not to give your consent for this, it will not affect your entry into the competition.

-If you order products from us in store for a home delivery or for click and collect, we will ask for personal information necessary to process and fulfil your order.
+If you order products from us in store for a home delivery, or on line for click and collect or Birdworld admission tickets, we will ask for personal information necessary to process and fulfil your order.
 This may include your name, delivery address, phone number and payment card details.
 Payments are taken via our secure payment providers.

-If you order products that are delivered direct from the supplier, we will pass your name and address details to the supplier in order to fulfil your order.
+If you order products that are delivered direct from the supplier, we will pass you name and address details to the supplier in order to fulfil your order.

-We will retain the information for seven years following the end of our financial year in which you placed your order, in accordance with our legal obligations to keep records for tax purposes.
+We will retain the information for seven years following the end of our financial year in which you placed you order, in accordance with our legal obligations to keep records for tax purposes.

 Test and Trace: